Cusack: Llanthony

-In 1100 a nobleman came across a ruined chapel in a remote Welsh valley and decided to devote himself to solitary prayer and study.
+In 1100, a nobleman came across a ruined chapel in a remote Welsh valley and decided to devote himself to solitary prayer and study.
 Others joined him and a community was established.
 Eighty-five years later Hugh de Lacy, Lord of Meath, great-grandson of the original nobleman—William de Lacy, endowed the community.

-Adam de Feypo had been a de Lacy knight and was in turn a relative of Geoffrey de Cusack who in turn was also subject to the Lord of Meath.
-Hence Geoffrey's gifts to Llanthony.
+Adam de Feypo had been a De Lacy knight and was in turn a relative of Geoffrey de Cusack's, who in turn was also subject to the Lord of Meath.
+Hence, Geoffrey's gifts to Llanthony.

-Large gifts to religious communities were recorded by Charter and these were sent to Rome.
+Large gifts to religious communities were recorded by Charter, and these were sent to Rome.
 The Pope subsequently confirmed them by Papal Letter.

-Geoffrey was well established at Killeen Castle as can be seen by the letters of 1185 and 15 Nov 1188 from Pope Clement III (CSM, i, p.
+Geoffrey was well established at Killeen Castle, as can be seen by the letters of 1185 and 15 Nov 1188 from Pope Clement III (CSM, i, p.
 157–159) confirming the grant of Geoffrey de Cusack's 10 acre gift to Llanthony Priory in Wales.
 (IR.CARTUL.Llanthony.77).

 There were subsequent grants and gifts to Llanthony Seconda in Gloucester.